archfz/workflo/README.md

 ## Upcomming features

-- Support multiple repository managers: +Bitbucket.
+- Detection for login screens and await until the user logs in before attempting to execute the required action set.
-- Support different messaging apps: +Skype.
+- Maybe support for different messaging apps: +Skype.

+## Release notes

+#### 1.2.0

+- Added option to configure which mapping should be with higher priority when cloning logs.
+- Added support for creating merge requests with bitbucket.